nhoussie/EmailEncryptor/README.md

 Make sure to have anaconda installed and python version 3 ( preferably the latest version).

 Before you start this, make sure you have your Gmail username and password ready.
-You might need to create a spreat email for it.
+You might need to create a separate email for this.
 Or after you are finished with the task make sure to remove the password.
 Next, go to https://myaccount.google.com/lesssecureapps and login if you need to.
 In this page, you will want to flick the Allow less secure apps switch to on.
 This allows us to use less secure sign-in technology to log in to the email server; note that this will make your account more vulnerable.

 ### Prerequisites

-* Need Python Version 3.6 or 3.7 a
+* Need Python Version 3.6 or 3.7
 * Have Anaconda Jupyter
 * Gmail account